moorepants/dissertation/physicalparameters.rst

 Davis bicycles that attempts to measure the distances in my model derivation, Chapter :ref:`eom`, which improves the accuracy of the parameters.
-Keep in mind, that I assumed that the frame did not flex and that the wheel radii do not change with rider weight when taking geometric measurments.
+Keep in mind, that I assumed that the frame did not flex and that the wheel radii do not change with rider weight when taking geometric measurements.

 .. _secWheelRadii:

 Wheel Radii
 ~~~~~~~~~~~

-.. todo:: check mass of me in Davis and the length of the Davis tape measure

 The radii of the front :math:`r_\mathrm{F}` and rear :math:`r_\mathrm{R}`
 wheels were estimated by measuring the linear distance traversed along the
-ground through either at least ten rotations of the wheel.
-Each traversal was
+ground through at least ten rotations of the wheel.
+Each wheel traversal was
 measured separately and the measurements were taken with rider seated on the
 bicycle, except for the gyro bicycle which had no rider.
 A 72kg rider sat on
-the Delft bicycles and 82kg on the Davis bike (I gained some weight drinking
+the Delft bicycles and an 84kg rider on the Davis instrumented bicycle (I
-all that beer in the Netherlands!).
-A 30 meter tape measure (resolution: 2mm)
+gained some weight after drinking all that good beer in the Netherlands!).
+A 30
-was pulled tight and taped on a flat level smooth floor.
-The tire was marked
+meter tape measure (resolution: 2mm) was pulled tight and taped on a flat level
+smooth floor for the Delft bicycles and we marked a 68 foot length on the floor
+and used a 1/16 inch resolution ruler to measure the 6 to 15 inch additional
-and aligned with the tape measure Figure :ref:`figTireChalk`.
-The accuracy of
+distance for the Davis bicycles.
+The tire was marked and aligned with the tape
+measure Figure :ref:`figTireChalk`.
+The accuracy of the distance measurement
-the distance measurement is approximately :math:`\pm0.01` meter.
-The tires were
+is approximately :math:`\pm0.01` meter.
+The tires were pumped to the
-pumped to the recommended inflation pressure before the measurements.
-The wheel
+recommended inflation pressure before the measurements.
+The wheel radius is
-radius is calculated by
+calculated by

 .. math::
     :label: wheelRadius